-• "Nearly all hospices that provided care to Medicare beneficiaries were surveyed at least once from 2012 through 2016.
-Eighty-seven percent of these 4,563 hospices had

-• "Twenty percent (903 of 4,563) of hospices surveyed from 2012 through 2016 had at least one serious deficiency - a condition-level deficiency - which means that the hospice's capacity to furnish adequate care was substantially limited, or the health and safety of beneficiaries were in jeopardy.
-The number of hospices with these deficiencies nearly quadrupled from 2012 to 2015 - going from 74 to 292 - then decreased somewhat in 2016."272
+- "Nearly all hospices that provided care to Medicare beneficiaries were surveyed at least once from 2012 through 2016.
+Eighty-seven percent of these 4,563 hospices had a deficiency during this 5-year period, meaning that they failed to meet at least 1 requirement (condition-level or standard level) for participating in the Medicare program.
+These requirements are intended to ensure the quality of care and services provided by hospices.
+Each year, 69 percent to 76 percent of surveyed hospices had at least one deficiency." - "Twenty percent (903 of 4,563) of hospices surveyed from 2012 through 2016 had at least one serious deficiency a condition-level deficiency which means that the hospice's capacity to furnish adequate care was substantially limited, or the health and safety of beneficiaries were in jeopardy.
+The number of hospices with these deficiencies nearly quadrupled from 2012 to 2015 going from 74 to 292 then decreased somewhat in 2016."251

-"No One is Coming:' Investigation Reveals Hospices Abandon Patients at Death's Door," TIME/Kaiser Health News, October 25, 2017.
+"'No One is Coming:' Investigation Reveals Hospices Abandon Patients at Death's Door," TIME/Kaiser Health News, October 25, 2017.